|Lands End Alpaca Farm LLC|

 Now measure the inside of the shorter leg of the outer frame.
 Subtract ¼” from this number and this will be the length of your pipes.

-Take the ½” PVC pipe and cut off the same number of pieces as you drilled holes in step x.
+Take the ½” PVC pipe and cut off the same number of pieces as you drilled holes in the above mentioned step.
 Clean any burrs off these cut pipes.

 Now comes the finessing part.
 Taking the other furring strip with the holes, begin fitting the other ends of the pipes into it.
 You will have to work your way down the length of the strip until you